 My training in mindfulness has been a transformative and powerful journey which made me realise that by using the right approaches- mindfulness, compassion and insight could be turned into a powerful tool that could support anybody to manage competing daily tasks and I could see the impact of mindfulness in everyday life.
 This became even more apparent when I gave birth to my daughter.
 Practicing mindfulness while parenting her is the best present I could have given to my family and I am grateful that I had the opportunity to develop these skills.

 Mindfulness practice has helped me to better connect with myself and develop an awareness of my actions, gaining insight on why I act in particular ways and the impact that this behaviour has on me and the others around me.
 It has also helped me to improve my connection with my daughter and my husband and gain a better understanding of their actions and the impact that these have on our interactions.
-This connection is precious; it has improved our communication, has helped us to develop patience, set our boundaries and most importantly take care of ourselves so we can take care of each other.
+This connection is precious; it has improved our communication, has helped us to develop patience, set our boundaries and most importantly allows us to take care of ourselves so we can take care of each other.

 Katerina Valenti initially worked as a psychiatric nurse in Athens where she lived.
 She worked alongside a very experienced multidisciplinary team and gained a good understanding of the manifestations of mental health and emotional difficulties and how to support not only the individual but also their carers to deal effectively with their challenges.